Overview

 Prerequisite General Education Courses

-Course Credit Hours AHS 102 - Medical Terminology 3.0 COL 106 - Skills for College Success 1.0 BIO 210 - Anatomy and Physiology I 4.0 BIO 211 - Anatomy and Physiology II 4.0 NMT 100 - Preparation for Clinic 6.0 CHM 110 - College Chemistry I 4.0 OR CHM 105 - General Organic and Biochemistry 4.0 ENG 160 - Technical Communications 3.0 MAT 110 - College Algebra 3.0 PSY 201 - General Psychology 3.0 PHI 115 - Contemporary Moral Issues 3.0 RAD 104 - Introduction to Physics 1.0 OR PHY 201 - Physics I 4.0 Recommended Additional Courses
+Course Credit Hours AHS 102 - Medical Terminology 3.0 COL 106 - Skills for College Success 1.0 BIO 210 - Anatomy and Physiology I 4.0 BIO 211 - Anatomy and Physiology II 4.0 CHM 110 - College Chemistry I or CHM 105 - General Organic and Biochemistry 4.0 ENG 160 - Technical Communications 3.0 MAT 110 - College Algebra 3.0 PSY 201 - General Psychology 3.0 PHI 115 - Contemporary Moral Issues 3.0 PHY 201 - Physics I 4.0 NMT 100 - Preparation for Clinic (Mandatory for all accepted NMT students; Offered only in summer semester) 6.0 Recommended Additional Courses

-Course Credit Hour AHS 117 - The Care of Patients 4.0 OR AHS 127 - Basic Patient Care 3.0 AHS 131 - Computers in Healthcare 3.0 AHS 141 - Phlebotomy 3.0 AHS 145 - Electrocardiography 2.0 AHS 156 - Electrocardiography Practicum 1.0 - Clinical Requirements
+Course Credit Hour These courses are supplemental depending on the student's degree track and/or transferable credits.
+AHS 117 - The Care of Patients or AHS 127 - Basic Patient Care (3.0 credits) 4.0 AHS 131 - Computers in Healthcare 3.0 AHS 141 - Phlebotomy 3.0 AHS 145 - (Lecture) Electrocardiography 2.0 AHS 156 - (Lab for AHS 145) Electrocardiography Practicum 1.0 - Clinical Requirements

 Students are accepted contingent upon successful completion of the health form, criminal background investigation, and drug screening.